 History lovers need to take a walk down SoMa’s famous Barbary Coast.
 This area used to be the red light district of San Francisco.
 It was full of bars, brothels, and dancehalls until they were shut down in the mid-20th century.
 The scene here is very different from what it was before but the strong history still shines through along the Barbary Coast Trail.
 Follow bronze signposts that tell you about the area’s past and walk on the same paths walked on by San Francisco residents of yore.

 Along the way, you’ll find vintage and antique bars, cafes, and shops.
 All of these make for a wonderful detour.

 Step into a museum where things are not exactly what they seem.
 This is the kind of interactive experience you’ll find in OneDome.
 It has already mesmerized visitors with its Unreal Garden; now it has a second offering called LMNL – a phonetic spinoff from the word, liminal.
 It would be difficult to describe the experience brought about by the imagery of light, sound, and images – you just have to be in it yourself to find out.

 If you’re considering renting in SoMa, San Francisco, call Ray Amouzandeh to help you fulfill your rental journey.
-Contact him at 415.494.7009 or email SFHomez(at)gmail(dotted)com.
+Contact or email him now.